ComunidadAylas/PackSquash-action/README.md

 **Description**

 The PackSquash version that the action will use.
-Please note that too old or too new versions may be incompatible or fully supported by the action.
+Please note that too old or too new versions may be incompatible with or not fully supported by the action.
 There are four types of versions that can be specified:

 - **`vXXX`**, where `XXX` is a PackSquash release version, such as `0.4.0` or `0.3.1`.